Azure Data Studio Retired Feb 28, 2026

 What is happening to Azure Data Studio?

-Microsoft announced on February 6, 2025 that Azure Data Studio will be retired on February 28, 2026.
-After this date, there will be no more updates, security patches, or support.
+Microsoft retired Azure Data Studio on February 28, 2026, as announced on February 6, 2025.
+There are no more updates, security patches, or support.
 Microsoft recommends migrating to the VS Code MSSQL extension or SSMS.

 Why is Azure Data Studio being deprecated?